-Coming from an artistic background, Gabriel Urgell Reyes wins at the age of ten the most important national piano competitions in Cuba, right before appearing on the world stage.
+Coming from an artistic background, Gabriel Urgell Reyes wins from the age of ten the most important national piano competitions in Cuba, right before appearing on the world stage.
 International piano competition prizes follow one another: Città di Marsala (Italy), Ignacio Cervantes (Cuba), Frechilla-Zuloaga (Spain)...

 As part of his training at the ISA, he carries out transdisciplinary projects blending music, visual arts and dance and participates in meetings with personalities such as Daniel Barenboim, George Benson and Herbie Hancock.
 He toured major national theaters, performed electroacoustic music concerts at Havana's Teatro Amadeo Roldán, and his Cuban Choral Pieces were presented at the Museum of Fine Arts in Havana.
-At the age of 25, he was appointed Official Pianist of the Havana Philharmonic Orchestra and Professor at the ISA in Cuba, shortly after graduating.
+At the age of 25, he was appointed soloist of the Havana Philharmonic Orchestra and Professor at the ISA, shortly after graduating.

-Gabriel Urgell Reyes performs programs that bring together European and Latin American classics, as well as acoustic and electroacoustic works of his own at international theaters and festivals: Cité de la Musique, Salle Cortot, Les Pianissimes Festival (Paris), International Piano Festival of La Roque d'Anthéron, Angers Nantes Opera, Le Lieu Unique (Nantes), Le Volcan - National Scene (Le Havre), Elektricity Festival (Reims), Biarritz International Piano Festival, Festival de Forêts (Compiègne), Nuit d’Hiver Festival (Marseille); Mediencampus (Leipzig), Colditz Castle Auditorium, Bürgerhaus Kulturviereck (Haßloch) (Germany); Haus der Ingenieure Vienna (Austria); Auditorium of the Forbidden City of Beijing (China); Teatro Auditorium Amadeo Roldán, Auditorium of the Convento de San Francisco de Assis, Gran Teatro García Lorca (Havana), Teatro Sauto (Matanzas) (Cuba); Teatro Arenal (Madrid) (Spain)...
+Gabriel Urgell Reyes performs programs that bring together European and Latin American classics, as well as acoustic and electroacoustic works of his own at international theaters and festivals: Cité de la Musique, Salle Cortot, Les Pianissimes Festival (Paris), International Piano Festival of La Roque d'Anthéron, Angers Nantes Opera, Le Lieu Unique (Nantes), Le Volcan - National Scene (Le Havre), Elektricity Festival (Reims), Biarritz International Piano Festival, Festival de Forêts (Compiègne), Nuit d’Hiver Festival (Marseille); Mediencampus (Leipzig), Colditz Castle Auditorium, Bürgerhaus Kulturviereck (Haßloch) (Germany); Haus der Ingenieure Vienna (Austria); Auditorium of the Forbidden City of Beijing (China); Teatro Auditorium Amadeo Roldán, Auditorium of the Convento de San Francisco de Assis, Gran Teatro García Lorca, Fábrica de Arte Cubano (Havana), Teatro Sauto (Matanzas) (Cuba); Teatro Arenal (Madrid) (Spain)...